spyder-ide/spyder-docs/doc/index.rst

       .. div:: align-center

-         If you've run into a Spyder problem and need help solving it, take a look at our :doc:`troubleshooting guide<troubleshooting/first-steps>`.
+         If you've run into a Spyder problem and need help solving it, take a look at our :ref:`troubleshooting guide <troubleshooting-guide>`.

    .. grid-item-card::